Academic versus Community Retinal Surgery for Primary Retinal Detachment: Characteristics, Duration, and Value Analysis of Teaching Modifier

 Design: A retrospective, observational clinical study.

-Subjects: Patients who underwent primary RRD repair surgeries at Massachusetts Eye and Ear between 2019-2021.
+Subjects: Patients who underwent primary RRD repair surgeries at Massachusetts Eye and Ear between 2019 and 2021.

 Main outcome measures: Length of surgery.

-Results: Of 300 primary RRD repairs, fellows were present in 75%, which comprised all academic surgeon cases and 50% of community surgeon cases, p<0.001.
-Mean operation length was shorter for non-fellow community surgeon cases (55.0±24.1) than either academic (73.0±30.8) or community surgeon cases with fellows (75.7±32.5) (p<0.001).
-There was a higher percentage of macula-off RRDs in academic versus community surgeon cases (52.7% vs 38.0%, p=0.002) and higher rates of combined scleral buckle (SB)/PPV repairs (14% vs. 3%, p<0.001).
+Results: Of 300 primary RRD repairs, fellows were present in 75%, which comprised all academic surgeon cases and 50% of community surgeon cases, P < 0.001.
+Mean operation length was shorter for community surgeon cases without fellows (55.0 ± 24.1) than either academic (73.0 ± 30.8) or community surgeon cases with fellows (75.7 ± 32.5) (P < 0.001).
+There was a higher percentage of macula-off RRDs in academic versus community surgeon cases (52.7% vs. 38.0%, P = 0.002) and higher rates of combined scleral buckle (SB)/pars plana vitrectomy (PPV) repairs (14% vs. 3%, P < 0.001).
 When excluding combined SB/PPV cases, there was no difference in operative time between academic and community surgeon cases.
-Among RRDs repaired by PPV only, there was a 31.4% (16.6 minutes) greater procedure duration in cases with fellows compared to cases without fellows (p<0.001).
-Covariates associated with greater surgery time: addition of a scleral buckle (β=32.6), membrane peel (β=18.5), presence of a fellow (β=14.5), proliferative vitreoretinopathy (β=12.8), and greater number of retinal breaks (β=2.4).
-The teaching modifier adds 16% extra reimbursement ($184.16) to the physician fee which is 50.9% of what is necessary to cover the percentage increase in surgeon time (31.4%).
+Among RRDs repaired by PPV only, there was a 31.4% (16.6 minutes) greater procedure duration in cases with fellows compared with cases without fellows (P < 0.001).
+Covariates associated with greater surgery time: addition of an SB (β = 32.6), membrane peel (β = 18.5), presence of a fellow (β = 14.5), proliferative vitreoretinopathy (β = 12.8), and greater number of retinal breaks (β = 2.4).
+The teaching modifier adds 16% extra reimbursement ($184.16) to the physician fee, which is 50.9% of what is necessary to cover the percentage increase in surgeon time (31.4%).
 Using a time-driven activity-based costing for hospital costs, the extra 16.6 minutes leads to an additional $1038.00, which is 5.6 times more than the reimbursement for the modifier.

-Conclusions: Retinal detachment repair cases performed by academic surgeons are more likely to be macula-off and include the addition of a scleral buckle, which drive longer operative times.
-Medicare's reimbursement of the assistant modifier in a teaching facility significantly under compensates the time-driven activity-based costing of trainee participation.
+Conclusions: Retinal detachment repair cases performed by academic surgeons are more likely to be macula-off and include the addition of an SB, which drive longer operative times.
+Medicare's reimbursement of the assistant modifier in a teaching facility significantly undercompensates the time-driven activity-based costing of trainee participation.